Morzep

 3. Take On Extracurricular Activities

 Your grades are not the only thing that matters when it comes to college.
 The admissions committee wants to see that you are involved in extra-curricular activities as well.
-Activities such as being on a sports team, being an active part of societies, or joining clubs are as essential during your admission evaluation.
+Activities such as being on a sports team, being an active part of societies, or joining clubs are essential during your admission evaluation.

 It also helps to have a portfolio of community activities that prove your dedication to helping others, as well as the ability to follow through and stick to your commitments.
-Participating in these activities can give you insight into what you care and are passionate about.
+Participating in extracurricular activities can give you insight into what you care and are passionate about.
 This might even help you pick a major for college later on.

 5. Start Thinking About Colleges and Majors